 While you are not legally obligated to work with a defense attorney of any kind (a public defender or a private attorney), failing to enlist a skilled attorney usually results in a negative outcome for your case.
 A dedicated and experienced lawyer can anticipate the prosecution’s strategies and determine whether your rights have been violated in any way.
 Your attorney can also advocate for you before the judge to seek reduced charges and penalties and fight to have any tainted evidence ruled inadmissible.

 A DMV hearing is an administrative hearing and is entirely separate from the criminal court process.
-This means that the state will not provide a defendant with a public defender as representation.
+This means that the state will not provide a defendant with a public defender as a representor.
 However, it is highly recommended that you work with a private attorney who can represent you at your DMV hearing.
 This hearing must be scheduled within 10 days of your arrest, and having an experienced attorney at your side can help to guarantee a positive outcome.

-Different counties throughout Southern California apply different guidelines in regards to mandatory minimum sentences for drunk driving convictions.
+Different counties throughout Southern California apply different guidelines in regard to mandatory minimum sentences for drunk driving convictions.
 For instance, a first time offender may face a mandatory minimum county jail sentence of 48 hours.
 A second conviction may result in a mandatory jail sentence of 96 hours.
 For this reason, it is important to work with a defense lawyer immediately – in order to have the opportunity to avoid a mandatory jail sentence.

-can refuse a test, doing so will actually result in the suspension of your driver’s license, for up to 1 year (for a first refusal).
+After you are stopped under the suspicion of intoxicated driving, you may be asked by law enforcement to take field sobriety, breath or blood test.
+While you can refuse a test, doing so will actually result in the suspension of your driver’s license, for up to 1 year (for a first refusal).
 According to California’s Implied Consent law, a person who has signed for and received his/her driver’s license has agreed to submit to chemical testing to determine his/her blood alcohol level after a DUI arrest.